Interkinesis

 Interkinesis or interphase II is a period of rest that cells of some species enter during meiosis between meiosis I and meiosis II.
 No DNA replication occurs during interkinesis; however, replication does occur during the interphase I stage of meiosis (See meiosis I).
-During interkinesis, the single spindle of the first meiotic division disassembles and the microtubules reassemble into two new spindles for the second meiotic division.
+During interkinesis, the spindles of the first meiotic division disassemble and the microtubules reassemble into two new spindles for the second meiotic division.
 Interkinesis follows telophase I; however, many plants skip telophase I and interkinesis, going immediately into prophase II.
 Each chromosome still consists of two chromatids.
 In this stage other organelle number may also increase.